 Brain tumours can be primary or secondary.
-A primary tumour is a tumour that starts in the brain.
+A primary brain tumour is a tumour that starts in the brain.
 A secondary brain tumour is a tumour that has spread to the brain from somewhere else in the body.

 Primary brain tumours

 Primary brain tumours are tumours that start in the brain and have not spread there from somewhere else in the body.

 Non-cancerous (benign) brain tumours remain in the part of the brain where they started, and don't spread into other areas of the brain.
 They also don't spread to other parts of the body.

 If a benign brain tumour can be removed successfully, it shouldn't cause any further problems.
 However, sometimes it's difficult to remove the tumour because of its position within the brain, or because the surrounding brain tissue could be damaged by surgery.
 Some benign tumours will regrow slowly and, if this happens, treatment with radiotherapy or further surgery may be needed.

 Cancerous (malignant) primary brain tumours are most likely to cause problems by spreading into the normal brain tissue around them, causing pressure and damage to the surrounding areas of the brain.
 These tumours rarely spread outside the brain to other parts of the body.